yousif-alnaimi/JaffaCakesClassifier/README.md

 The next step is to classify the data into features using regex (ignoring case).
 This finds the data and converts the units to be ml or g as appropriate.
-Broad strokes had to be used to prevent the number of features from becoming too large, and what goes into each category are defined below in the order they would be accepted - if one is seen before the other, the latter mention is ignored (e.g., salted butter would be classified as butter, and give 0 to salt):
+Broad strokes had to be used to prevent the number of features from becoming too large, and what goes into each category are defined below in the order they would be accepted - if one is seen before the other, the latter mention is ignored (e.g. salted butter would be classified as butter, and give 0 to salt):

 - Sugar: any string containing the word "sugar"
 - Butter: any string containing the words "butter", "margarine", or "oil"